uvarc/workshop-dsi/am-lab.md

 http://<YOUR-INSTANCE-IP>:8787/
 ```

-24. You can log into your RStudio Server using the username "rstudio" and the password "rstudio".
+24. You can log into your RStudio Server using the username "ubuntu" and the password "rstudio".

 ### Use SSH to log into your instance